May 31, 2020

 Contact your VCIC staff liaison to reschedule or cancel your program.
 There will be no cost for any programs rescheduled or cancelled as a result of COVID-19.
 If you do not know your VCIC staff liaison, email contact@inclusiveVA.org.

-In most cases, yes!
-However, some VCIC programs can be more easily adapted to an online platform than others, and we want to maintain the quality and integrity of our work.
-Contact your VCIC staff liaison to explore this possibility for your program.
+All VCIC programs are being conducted virtually for the foreseeable future.
+However, some VCIC programs can be more easily adapted to an online platform than others, and we are committed maintain the quality and integrity of our work.
+As a result, we are not conducting some programs at this time.
+Contact VCIC to explore what program opportunities are available.